Araanee/hello-world/README.md

-# hello-world
+# Hello World !

-# Hey i'm Arane
+# I'm Arane

 # Basically i'm doing this tutorial to understand Github

-# I hope i'll get used to it very soon
+# I hope i'll get used to it very soon...